Last Updated On:

 Welding is a sculptural process that combines materials.
 Using high heat to melt the parts can be scary at first, but you’ll be wearing gloves.
 You must be able to perform through different seasons such as wind or extreme heat.
 For example, you’ll climb heights up to 500 feet if your project is placed in a tall tower but it is doable when using proper equipment.

 The great part of welding is that you’ll have something new to do.
-You can always find a new project to work on.
+You can always find a new project to work on and side hustle for extra cash.
 Since there are countless assignments you’ll constantly learn new skills.

 Getting a full-time job can be repetitive.
 It can be an ongoing routine of the same things every day.
 However, with welding, you’ll find yourself having fun.
 A big part of gaining skills is part of the growing process.
 You’ll find yourself wanting to improve and better yourself as a welder.